Automations

 The Automations feature allows you to create automated email sequences to engage your contacts.

-Set up triggers, actions, and rules to automate your workflows.
+Set up triggers, actions, and rules to automate your email sending.

 Use cases